Current:

 Division

-- Anthony Diaz - Senior Chemist, L'Oreal.
+- Anthony Diaz - Senior Scientist, L'Oreal.

 - Amit Pharkya - Research Scientist, Lam Research.

-- David Sessoms - Technical Director, NanoMotif, Inc.
+- David Sessoms - Engineer, Optomec Inc.

 - Pavithra Sundararajan - Senior Scientist, Pre-Clinical Division, Merck.